 SEND (optional) - This is an alternative to saving to your device.
 Tap here to select email and any other external locations available through Applications that can share files on your device.
 NOTE: This is different to 'SHARE' TAB that allows you share files directly between FL Studio Mobile installations.

-SAVE - This saves to the default FL Studio Mobile folder.
+SAVE - This saves to the default FL Studio Mobile user data folders.
+When saving Audio formats you will see the following options:

 File Name - Tap to edit the file name.